MomomeYeah/Python-Twitter-Monitor/README.md

   If that doesn't work, it might be possible to do this via Selenium, or possibly Scrapy with a JavaScript-loading addition
 * By the default the legacy Twitter site loads 30 Tweets at a time.
-If the specified use has Tweeted more than 30 times in the last 10 minutes, not all Tweets will be fetched.
+If the specified user has Tweeted more than 30 times in the last 10 minutes, not all Tweets will be fetched.
 The page does have a `Load older Tweets` button, so it shouldn't be too hard to keep searching until we're all caught up
 * The API server is shutdown cleanly by the main program, by accessing the